 How Does a Balance Transfer Work?

 While it’s called a “balance transfer,” you’re not actually transferring the balance between cards.
 In reality, you’re using one credit card to pay off debts from another card.
-In most instances, you’ll receive a balance transfer check made out to the card issuer you want to pay off.
+In most instances, you’ll receive a transfer check made out to the card issuer you want to pay off.
 However, the transfer can be completed online or via phone as well.
-You’ll need to provide the balance transfer card issuer with your account information and the amount owed.
+You’ll need to provide the card issuer with your account information and the amount owed.

 If you want to transfer a balance of $1,000 from your Scotiabank credit card to a BMO credit card, for example, you’ll need to provide BMO with your Scotiabank credit card number and account details, and state that you want $1,000 paid to that account.
 Once the balance is transferred, you’ll have to make on-time monthly payments to BMO until you pay off the $1,000 plus any additional fees.

 When transferring the balance, make sure to check your new credit card limit.
 Your balance cannot exceed your limit, so issuers will have maximum balance restrictions.
-Balance transfers typically take 1-2 business days to complete, but they can sometimes take much longer, going up to several weeks.
+It typically take 1-2 business days to complete, but they can sometimes take much longer, going up to several weeks.
 Make sure to cover at least the minimum payments until the transfer shows up on your account.
 Otherwise, you risk encountering late payment fees and other penalties.

 Balance Transfer Card Fees